5 Minute Read

 Question 3: Do I have top-performing funds in my retirement accounts?

 - “Top performer” means different things to different funds.
-Remember when we said the four types of mutual funds perform differently in different market conditions?
+Remember when I said the four types of mutual funds perform differently in different market conditions?
 That trait also means you shouldn’t compare fund returns between the different types.
 For example, even in a growing market, your growth and income funds are not likely to perform as well as your aggressive growth funds.
 Compare your aggressive growth funds to other aggressive growth funds, your growth and income funds to other growth and income funds, and so on.

 Question 4: Do I need to make any changes to my individual funds to improve performance?